 TCP Ascii Buffered and TCP Binary Buffered modes are used to collect data from RS232 and save it in the buffer if there is no link with the server and data cannot be sent immediately.
 When the link is established and there is data to transmit, then RS232 data from the buffer is transmitted after all records are sent.
 Data is sent in codec 13 protocol.
 Note.
 That in TCP Ascii and TCP Binary modes device sends data from the external device only to the main server.
 In Buffered modes - to both main and backup/duplicate servers.

-TCD Dinami/TCD ACCII mada TCP Binary/TCP ASCII Buffered TCP Binary/TCP ASCII mode mode
+TCP Binary/TCP ASCII mode TCP Binary/TCP ASCII Buffered mode

 Data is saved in buffer No Yes